 Prostitutes, Plastic Surgery & Body Image.

 Self Love, City Girls, & Staying Positive as a Female Hustler.

 Which of these topics would you like me to post about next?

-A “normal” man is your everyday guy-next-door, with a relatively normal family, a normal job, normal hobbies and a normal set of friends/peers.
-This man will never marry a prostitute (knowingly, that is).
+A man who is not emotionally secure will never marry a prostitute (knowingly, that is).
 Why?
 He is too busy to ponder deeply about prostitutes, or the plight of downtrodden people, generally.
+In other words, a man without empathy could not understand a prostitutes plight.
 He would be afraid to be associated with people outside the realm of normal.
 He would be focused on keeping up appearances.
 He will be too concerned about what his family thinks.
 He would be too afraid of what others might say.
 This “normal” man is likely to be a “great” client to a prostitute, but he will never marry a prostitute.
 He may love her, lust for her and cheat on his wife with a prostitute, but he will never swim against the tide to give a prostitute the full dignity of marriage. (**Mind you, not all prostitutes desire or want marriage at all, or with such a person**)

 The only case where this “normal” man would marry a prostitute is if her past is unknown (kept a secret).
 Some prostitutes do hide their past and revert back into normative society.

 A prostitute will attract a lot of men whom are not good for her: weirdos, creeps.
 Men with unwholesome lifestyles and intentions (ie: swingers, players, pimps, predators/abusers).
 A prostitute should never associate with these sort of men (but sadly, prostitutes often do get in relations with such individuals due to being naive or getting ‘finessed’).
 Aside from the unwholesome, there are some decent men who marry prostitutes.

 Wajid Ali Shah (d.
 1887), last ruler of Lucknow, married a courtesan.